cvmfs/doc-cvmfs/cpt-building-for-cvmfs.rst

     sudo mkdir /writable

-At this point we can create our overlay mount.
+At this point, we can create our overlay mount.

 ::